 Additionally, many species of deer like to live in groups called herds, meaning that if you see one deer, there is probably another deer somewhere nearby.
 This is not the case for all deer, though.
 Some species, such as moose, prefer a more solitary life.

-Satellite technology can be a huge help if you’re hunting in an unfamiliar area.
+Satellite technology can be a huge help if you’re deer hunting in an unfamiliar area.

 Websites like Google Earth or Maps can give you a bird’s eye view of an area.
 Local trails and maps can also be useful since they’re probably more detailed and may contain information from hunters or nature lovers.